ROpsal/ng2-hangman/README.md

 The Hangman word-guessing game hits a nice sweet spot when learning a new computer language.
 Not as trivial as "Hello World" but not overly difficult to implement.

-This version of Hangman was written utilizing the [Typescript](https://www.typescriptlang.org/) language, version 2.1 and the [Angular 4](https://angular.io/) framework.
+This version of Hangman was written utilizing the [Typescript](https://www.typescriptlang.org/) language and the [Angular](https://angular.io/) framework.
+For this release, Typescript is at version 2.4 and Angular is at version 5.1.

 ![window view](https://github.com/ROpsal/ng2-hangman/blob/master/images/window.png)

 ## Prerequisites

 This project needs [node](https://nodejs.org/en/) and the node package manager (npm).
-Currently node is at version 6.10.0 and npm 3.10.10.
+Currently node is at version 8.9.3 and npm at version 5.6.0.
 Grab the MSI installer at [https://nodejs.org/en/](https://nodejs.org/en/).
-This also installs npm.
+This also installs the node package manager.

 ## Getting Started

-This project was generated with a beta version of [angular-cli](https://github.com/angular/angular-cli).
+This project was generated with version 1.6.2 of [angular-cli](https://github.com/angular/angular-cli).
 Follow the angular-cli directions for installing but basically:

 	npm install -g @angular/cli@latest

 From the Hangman project root directory, install *node* modules using:

 	npm install

 ## Development server
 Run `ng serve` for a development server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Navigate to `http://localhost:4200/` to view.
+The app will automatically rebuild and reload if you change any of the source files.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Add the `--prod` flag for a production build.

+To change the base URL in the `index.html` file from  ```<base href="/">``` to ```<base href="/ng-hangman">``` use:

+	ng build --prod --base-href /ng-hangman

+## Jetty Runner

+To use the Jetty-Runner web server, utilize the following from the `ng-hangman` directory:

+	java -jar jetty-runner.jar --port 9090 dist

+Navigate to `http://localhost:9090` to load the application in your browser.

 ## Further help